 Check out the following fun ways of getting more BANG for your BUCK:

-1. Team identity items– This is great verbiage to use in a budget line item to illustrate that all purchases made will directly impact program participants.
+This is great verbiage to use in a budget line item to illustrate that all purchases made will directly impact program participants.
 However, this line item also allows you to efficiently blend programming and marketing efforts!
+(Check Out our short YouTube tutorial : Creative Budgeting for Any Nonprofit Looking to Save Money)

 Consider items that serve a specific and necessary program purpose but also have the potential to raise awareness or dollars for your organization.